Shirkie01/Valheim-TimeOfDay/README.md

 Step 3: Rename Class1.cs to [ModName]Plugin, and extend BaseUnityPlugin.
 This makes the class into an injected MonoBehaviour.

+To test your code, build the project.
+This will create a dll in [Project]/bin/Debug/.
+Copy this dll to Valheim/BepInEx/plugins and start the game.

 #

 See [BepInEx Plugin Development](https://bepinex.github.io/bepinex_docs/master/articles/dev_guide/plugin_tutorial/index.html) for more information.